clbarnes/ome_zarr_conformance/README.md

 The program should not error for invalid OME-Zarr metadata, but may error if malformed JSON is given.

-A fictional OME-Zarr metadata implementation based on python/ pydantic could provide a CLI like this:
+A fictional OME-Zarr metadata implementation based on python/ pydantic could provide a dingus CLI like this:

 ```python
 #!/usr/bin/env python3